 Q: Is there cliff jumping at the Aruba Natural Pool?

 A: Yes, the Natural Pool is worth the effort to get there.
 Half of the fun is getting there too.
-It’s an adventure and when you get there it’s all worth it.
-The Natural Pool is fun to play around it and jump from the small rock cliffs.
+It’s an adventure, and when you get there, it’s all worth it.
+The Natural Pool is fun to play around in and jump from the small rock cliffs.

 More things to do near Aruba Natural Pool

 - Visit Dos Playa Beach – Also inside the Ariok National Park, not too far from the Aruba Natural Pool, is a set of stunning beaches called Dos Playa Beach.
 The beaches are split by tall sea cliffs and unique rock formations on the coast.
 A must-see in Aruba when visiting the Natural Pool.

 - See the Natural Bridge – A short drive to the north from the park and the Natural Pool is Aruba’s Natural Bridge.
 On the coast sits a large stone arch formed by the sea.
 In the past few years, the arch has shifted and fallen somewhat, but it is still a top sight in Aruba.

 - Explore the Fontine Cave – Don’t miss the otherworldly caves inside the Arik National Park.
 There are a few caves in the park just to the south of the Aruba Natural Pool back on the main park road.